Trump: U.S. to exit nuclear treaty, citing Russian violations

 “Russia has not, unfortunately, honored the agreement so we’re going to terminate the agreement and we’re going to pull out,” Trump told reporters after a rally in Nevada.

-Washington believes Moscow is developing a ground-launched system in breach of the INF treaty that could allow Moscow to launch a nuclear strike on Europe at short notice.
+Washington believes Moscow is developing and has deployed a ground-launched system in breach of the INF treaty that could allow Moscow to launch a nuclear strike on Europe at short notice.
 Russia has consistently denied any such violation.

 Trump said the United States will develop the weapons unless Russia and China agree to a halt on development.